Fugoes/fugoes.github.io/_posts/2018-11-16-LUKS-Encrypted-Root-with-GPG-Smartcard.md

 I generally followed this [link](https://wiki.majic.rs/Openpgp/protecting_luks_decryption_key_in_debian_jessie_us).

 # How to
-I use Debian stretch, and I have already setup an LUKS partition on `/dev/nvme0n1p6`.
+I use Debian stretch, and I have already setup an LUKS partition on a partition whose `UUID` is `<UUID>`.
 Login as `root` user, and following these steps.

 1. Install necessary packages.
 ```bash